New slideshows that you create in Google Slides will be in the landscape orientation by default.

 This is the same as Powerpoint, and it’s the default setting because both applications assume that you are going to be displaying your presentation on a screen that is also in the landscape orientation.

 Fortunately, it can still be accomplished.
 Our guide below will show you how to use the custom slide size option to make your Google Slides presentation landscape.

-How to Use Portrait Orientation in Google Slides
+How to Use Portrait Orientation in Google Slides (Guide with Pictures)

 The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop browsers like Edge or Firefox.
 Note that performing this change to an existing presentation is going to adjust the aspect ratio for any existing slide elements.

-Step 1: Sign into your Google Drive at https://drive.google.com and open the presentation (or create a new one) that you wish to make landscape.
+Step 1: Sign in to your Google Drive at https://drive.google.com and open the presentation (or create a new one) that you wish to make landscape.